 More than 2,300 Ohio University students study in the Scripps College of Communication.

-The Scripps College is also the home of the Global Leadership Center, a certificate program that gives students the opportunity to solve real-world business and communication problems in other nations.
+The Scripps College of Communication is also the home of the Global Leadership Center, a certificate program that gives students the opportunity to solve real-world business and communication problems in other nations.
 After completing the program’s courses, students are paired digitally with students in a partner nation to work on details of the project.
 The certificate also includes study abroad.
-The Scripps College’s Forensics Speech and Debate Team is yet another learning opportunity for students.
+The college’s Forensics Speech and Debate Team is yet another learning opportunity for students.
 Student team members get to travel to competitions, where they have distinguished themselves with national rankings since 1892.

 If you are a student currently studying in the college, these resources may be of help to you.